gvegayon/parallel/papers/stata-journal/20181010-reply-to-comments-george.md

   . ado uninstall [#]
 \end{lstlisting}
 This will probably return more results than they would hope, but it at least could illustrate how they would uninstall things.

+* Added a simple command example to this effect.

 > Make sure to let the users know that if they are trying to follow the examples here sequentially they will need to drop  the price2 variable first.